cau-se/cp-dsl-replication/README.md

 and a Jupyter kernel.
 To run any example, only one of the three editor setup is necessary.

+*Note:* We are conducting extensive tests with our case studies that will show technical issues with the DSL.
+Therefore, we will provide updates to the replication package which will be uploaded to Zenodo, accordingly.

+Current technical limitations are listed in: `Limitations.md`

 ## Sources

 - CP-DSL  `https://git.se.informatik.uni-kiel.de/oceandsl/cp-dsl`
 - Replication package `https://git.se.informatik.uni-kiel.de/oceandsl/cp-dsl-replication`
 - Jupyter Kernel `https://git.se.informatik.uni-kiel.de/oceandsl/cp-dsl-jupyter-kernel`
 - Jupyter LSP `https://git.se.informatik.uni-kiel.de/oceandsl/cp-dsl-jupyter-setup`

-- Current technical limitations are listed in: `Limitations.md`

 ## The remainder contains
 - Setup of the Editors